What is Deposition?

 There are several elements that affect the process of deposition after the erosion of rocks.
 Here they are:

 Sediments’ Size: The size of the sediments, their thickness and volume also play a vital role in this process.
-If the eroded material is heavier, it will land first and the lighter particles deposit at a far off place due to their less density.
+The heavier particle will be deposited near to the origin site and the lighter will travel more distance.

 Sediment’s Shape: The shape of the eroded material plays an important role in the process of deposition.
 If the sediments are in round shape, they move quicker than the flat particles.
-In the same way, the sharpness of the eroded material takes them to more far off geographical locations.
+In the same way, the sharpness of the eroded material takes them away from origin site.

 Deposition Effects on Geographical Environment